magnuscar/FluAdaptation/shiny_app/README.md

 ## Description

 We deployed the web application [online](https://magnuscar.shinyapps.io/FluAdaptation/).
 However, if you want to re-build it locally you can also download the necessary files from this repository.
 The calculation of a heatmap for given parameter values needs some time and thus, we pre-calculated and stored heatmaps for the parameter values that one can select in the web app.
-We added the R-script `heatmap.R` to generate heatmap data for other parameter combinations, that can then either be displayed and stored directly or built into the shiny app.
+We added the R-script `additional_heatmaps/heatmap.R` to generate heatmap data for other parameter combinations, that can then either be displayed and stored directly or built into the shiny app.

 -----